alewinsky/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 ## Events
+This section contains documentation from the Bingeflix Events table.

 {% docs table_events %}
 Contains events taken by users on the Bingeflix platform.
 Each record represents a unique action performed by a unique user.
 {% enddocs %}